Characterising and bounding the set of quantum behaviours in contextuality scenarios: Applications

-A new feature that we find using the SDP hierarchy is that of \textit{monogamy of preparation contextuality}.
+A new feature that we uncover using the relaxations described in the previous sections is that of \textit{monogamy of contextuality}.
 Consider a prepare-and-measure scenario with two measuring parties, Bob and Charlie, whose actions are space-like separated.
 The preparation party, Alice, shares a preparation according to her setting $x$ between Bob and Charlie.
-The observed statistics in such a case is described by $p_{BC}(k_B, k_C | x, y_B, y_C)$, where $y_B$ ($y_C$) and $k_B$ ($k_C$) are the measurement settings and outcomes of Bob (Charlie), respectively.
-Apart from the operational equivalences of preparations and measurements, space-like separation implies \textit{no-signalling} between Bob and Charlie \cite{nonlocality}, that is,
+The observed statistics in such a case are described by $p_{BC}(k_B, k_C | x, y_B, y_C)$, where $y_B$ ($y_C$) and $k_B$ ($k_C$) are the measurement settings and outcomes of Bob (Charlie), respectively.
+The space-like separation implies \textit{no-signalling} between Bob and Charlie~\cite{nonlocality}, that is,

 where $p_B$ and $p_C$ are the marginal distributions of Bob and Charlie, respectively.